asciamanna/asciamanna.github.io/_drafts/regions-are-code-smell-heuristics.md

 ###TODO Comments
 TODO comments, much like regions, should not be used in new code.
 However, TODO comments can be used in a positive way.
 While working on a task you may encounter something that needs to change, but the change doesn't directly affect the current work, you can use a TODO comment so you don't forget about it.
 IDEs create task lists of all of the TODO comments that exist in the code to make it easier to work them off.

 These TODO comments can help you by not allowing you to get distracted when working on a task.
 Their use is a slippery slope however, since TODO comments existing for any long period of time are a problem.
 These TODO comments should be worked off before committing the code changes if possible.
-However, if these TODO comments indicate something that is not related to your current task, and you are committing small changes regularly, which you should be doing, it is likely that you will check in one or more of these TODO comments.
+However, if these TODO comments indicate something that is not related to your current task, and you are committing small changes regularly to your VCS, which you should be doing, it is likely that you will check in one or more of these TODO comments.
 That's okay, but they should be fixed quickly (i.e., the next thing you do after committing your last batch of changes).

 ###Regions as a Refactoring Visualization Technique
 When working with existing code and a large class is encountered there are several techniques which can be used to help break it down.
 Michael Feathers recommends several techniques in his book *Working Effectively with Legacy Code*.
 One technique he recommends is printing out the class and highlighting the methods, fields, and properties that belong together.
 Another technique he recommends is finding methods and fields with similar names or similar prefixes or suffixes.
 These can help determine what should be included when extracting classes.